 Decisions that caregivers must make as a loved one approaches the end of life are among the hardest decisions that anyone ever has to make.
-Often, none of the options are good, and choices must be made when the family is already mired in stress and grief.
-The last thing anyone wants to do is to make a choice between quality and quantity of life for someone they love, and there’s never a good time to do it.
+Often, none of the options are easy, and choices must be made when the family is already mired in stress and grief.
+The last thing anyone wants to do is choose between quantity and quality of life for people with dementia, and there’s never a good time to do it.

 That’s why it’s so important to come to the decision-making process with a clear idea of what the patient really wants, so that you’re able to make the best possible choices at an extremely difficult time.